 Corticosteroids

 Corticosteroids are hormone-based drugs that reduce inflammation.
-They occur naturally in the body.
-Some corticosteroids are synthesized in the lab.
+They occur naturally in the body, but some corticosteroids can be synthesized in the lab.
 Injectable steroids may help relieve chronic pain due to pinched nerves or joint disorders.
-In 2014, the FDA reported that injectable corticosteroids might cause paralysis and death.17

 Antirheumatic Agents

 Antirheumatic medications are used to control the symptoms of rheumatoid arthritis (RA).
 They suppress the immune system and help reduce damage to the joints.
-Examples include methotrexate, leflunomide, hydroxychloroquine, and sulfasalazine.

 Antidepressants